|Status : Upcoming||Report Code : VRHC1097||Industry : Healthcare||Available Format :|

 On the basis of product, the market is subdivided into rapid drug of abuse test kits and breath analyzers.
 Of all products, rapid drug of abuse test kits segment accounted the larger share and is expected to grow at faster rate in the market, due to an upsurge in acceptance of several types of rapid drug of abuse test kits, cost-effective, and the existence of a huge number of manufacturing players.

-The rapid drug of abuse test kits are further subdivided into test dip cards, test cups, test strips, and others.
-Among the all the test cups segment accounted the largest share in the market, due to widespread usage of test cups for urine testing at home.
+The rapid drug of abuse test kits is further subdivided into test dip cards, test cups, test strips, and others.
+Among all the test cups segment accounted for the largest share in the market, due to the widespread usage of test cups for urine testing at home.